CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 ## Type annotations and Pydantic: how request and response data is validated

-Handlers use Python *type annotations* to indicate the request model (that they expect) and response model (that they return).
+Handlers use Python *type annotations* to indicate the request model (that they expect as input) and response model (that they return).
 These models are [Pydantic](https://docs.pydantic.dev/latest/) models, inheriting `RPCRequestBase` and `RPCResponseBase` respectively.

 For example: